 - Offering technical advice as part of the consultation process; and

 - Ensuring that adequate public consultation is carried out.

-As the current proposal spans Cambridgeshire and Norfolk there are four ‘host’ authorities (Cambridgeshire County Council, Fenland District Council, Norfolk County Council and the Borough Council of King’s Lynn and West Norfolk) involved in this NSIP project.
+As the proposal spans Cambridgeshire and Norfolk there are four ‘host’ authorities (Cambridgeshire County Council, Fenland District Council, Norfolk County Council and the Borough Council of King’s Lynn and West Norfolk) involved in this NSIP project.
 All four ‘host’ planning authorities have undertaken to work together as far as possible to ensure full scrutiny of this project is undertaken.

 For further details of the NSIP process for this project, please visit the Planning Inspectorate (PINS) website.

 Cambridgeshire County Council submitted a Technical Officer Response to the Medworth CHP Ltd Statutory Public Consultation in relation to the Preliminary Environmental Information Report (PEIR) which includes input in relation to air quality, carbon assessment (including waste need considerations), landscape/visual impacts, highway matters, noise, archaeology, ecology and planning matters etc.